Public health emergency of international concern: Non-declarations

 PHEIC was not invoked with the Middle Eastern Respiratory Syndrome (MERS) outbreak in 2013.
 Originating in Saudi Arabia, MERS reached more than 24 countries and resulted in 876 deaths by May 2020, although most cases were in hospital settings rather than sustained community spread.
 As a result, what constitutes a PHEIC has been unclear.

 Non-infectious events

 PHEIC are not confined to only infectious diseases or biological ones.
 It may cover events caused by chemical agents or radioactive materials.

 Debate exists regarding whether the emergence and spread of antimicrobial resistance may constitute a PHEIC.

+In 2026, the Pan-European Commission on Climate and Health urged the WHO to declare the anthropogenic climate change a PHEIC.